2stacks/2stacks.github.io/_posts/2019-08-05-bare-metal-to-kubernetes-part-1.md

 # Prerequisites
 In order to replicate the configurations that I'm going to demonstrate, the following minimum requirements must be met;
 - 1 x Physical host or VM to run MAAS server. (see https://maas.io/docs/maas-requirements)
-- 2 x Physical hosts with at least 3 nics and an [IPMI](https://en.wikipedia.org/wiki/Intelligent_Platform_Management_Interface)
+- 1 x Physical host or VM to run the [Juju] controller.
+(We'll use this to deploy Openstack on MAAS)
-capable [BMC](https://en.wikipedia.org/wiki/Intelligent_Platform_Management_Interface#Baseboard_management_controller).
+- 2 x Physical hosts with an [IPMI] capable [BMC].
 (Minimum Quad Core with 32G RAM recommended)
-- 1 x Switch capable of supporting vlans and port-channels.
+- 1 x Switch capable of supporting vlans.
 - 1 x Router/Firewall to provide inter-vlan routing and Internet access.

 ## Lab Setup
-My lab environment is representative of a typical [Brownfield](https://en.wikipedia.org/wiki/Brownfield_(software_development)) deployment so disregard the randomness of names, interfaces, vlans etc.  The goal is not to confuse but to demonstrate a more complex network configuration than is found in the MAAS documentation.
+My lab environment is representative of a typical [Brownfield] deployment so disregard the randomness of names, interfaces, vlans etc.  The goal is not to confuse but to demonstrate a more complex network configuration than is found in the MAAS documentation.

 ### Physical Configuration
-On each of the physical servers that will be managed by MAAS, I'm using a combination of dedicated links, port-channels, tagged and untagged vlan interfaces in order to demonstrate the configuration options available in MAAS.
+On each of the physical servers that will be managed by MAAS, I'm using a combination of dedicated links, tagged and untagged vlan interfaces in order to demonstrate some of the configuration options available in MAAS.
 Working with the MAAS network model is not very intuitive and requires some trial and error in order to support more complex configurations.
 The following lists each interface and its function in my lab environment.
-- eno1 - port-channel interface for management and storage traffic
+- eno1 - unused
-- eno2 - port-channel interface for management and storage traffic
+- eno2 - unused
 - eno3 - unused
 - eno4 - dedicated for PXE boot (enabled via server bios)
-- enp4s0 - trunk link that will be used for virtual machine traffic
+- enp4s0 - 10G trunk link used for management, nfs and Openstack virtual networks
 - mgmt0 - iDrac interface used for IPMI power management

 ![alt text](/assets/images/20190805/physical.png "Lab Setup")